0xcf/decal-web/_announcements/week-0.md

 ---

 1. The Linux SysAdmin Decal is back for Spring 2025!
 1. Join us at Decal infosessions on 1/28 and 1/30, 7pm @ OCF Lab or at [ocf.io/meet](ocf.io/meet)!
+If you weren't able to make it to an infosession, access the slides [here](https://docs.google.com/presentation/d/1rFUGRpGWhRGZeFXp39WWkh7sJwK4kjj2E3l-rI0x634/edit?usp=sharing).
 1. **To enroll, [fill out lab 0 here](https://forms.gle/eEzeC3w4N9hmeMDA7)!** Lab 0 is due **Saturday, Feb.
 1st at 11:59pm** and enrollment keys will be sent to those who complete it.
 1. Learn more about the course at the [about page](/about).
 1. Any questions?
 Contact us at [decal@ocf.berkeley.edu](mailto:decal@ocf.berkeley.edu)!